rackerlabs/docs-cloud-databases/api-docs/api-operations/methods/get-list-user-version-accountid-instances-instanceid-users-name.rst

    X-Auth-Token: 87c6033c-9ff6-405f-943e-2deb73f278b7
    Accept: application/json
    Content-Type: application/json

 **Example List user access for restricted host request: JSON**

 The following example shows the List user for restricted host request.

 This example shows using the host parameter syntax (user@host) to restrict the user to connecting from a particular host for the call.
 In this example, user@host has been URL encoded by the client, so the parameter dbuser1@% is URL encoded to dbuser1%40%25, since the '@' is 40 hex and the '%' is 25 hex.
-In this case, since % is used for the host, the user can connect from any host:
+In this case, since % is used for the host, the user can connect from any host.

 .. code::